anotherAsad/AdvancedVLSIdesign/README.md

 ![graph](./Pictures/MATLAB/freqz.PNG)

+The top figure shows the magnitude response, while the bottom figure shows the phase response.
+The *blue* traces represent the original/un-quantized filter response, wheras the *orange* trace shows the post quantization response.
+As can be, quantization impacts the stop-band: the response is not longer perfectly equiripple, and the stop-band attenuation is no more below the stipulated 80 dB - it now goes as high as around 74 dB.

 <h4></h4>

 The MATLAB script in the file `code.m` was used to generate the filter, quantize it, display the filter impulse response, and dump the filter coefficients for verilog consumption.

+<h2>FIR implementations in Verilog HDL</h2>

+One could think of many ways to implement FIR filters in hardware.
+I have implemented our FIR filter in the following flavors:

+1. Direct Form: *The naive design.
+Uses a massive adder to sum up all delayed multiplication products.
+This massive adder adds 204 products combinationally.
+Results in an atrociously long critical path*.
+2. Pipelined Direct Form: **